-After years of debate among European policymakers, the General Data Protection Regulations (GDPR) of the European Union have been codified.
+After years of debates among European policymakers, the General Data Protection Regulation (GDPR) of the European Union (EU) came into implementation in May 2018.

-The new rules are set to go into effect in May of this year.
-GDPR applies to any business that deals with private EU resident data (GDPR 1 & 14).
-This is regardless of whether the company is based in the EU.
-For example, a US company with a subsidiary in the EU territory, or even just conducting business with EU residents, would be bound by the Regulations.
+GDPR applies to businesses that deal with private EU resident data (GDPR 1 & 14), regardless of whether the company is based in the EU.
+For example, a US company with a subsidiary in the EU territory, or even just conducting business with EU residents, is bound by the Regulations.
 In other words, GDPR impacts virtually every company of any size anywhere in the world.

-GDPR sets standards for a variety of IT security protocols when dealing with personal data, such as privacy settings (which by default must be set at high), and the need to report data breaches in a timely manner.
+GDPR sets standards for various IT security protocols when dealing with personal data, such as privacy settings (which by default must be set at high) and the need to report data breaches in a timely manner.

-One major area of the industry set to be affected by the regulations involves privileged account access and the entire industry of third party management of these accounts (GDPR 4 & 9).
+One major area of the IT industry set to be affected by the regulations involves privileged account access and the entire industry of third-party management of these accounts (GDPR 4 & 9).

-Privileged accounts are those that allow administrative or “root” access to a system.
-Those with control of these accounts can access and modify critical system settings, and see monetized data such as credit card and social security numbers.
-That is why access to privileged accounts need to be tightly controlled and easily revoked when no longer necessary.
+Privileged accounts allow administrative or “root” access to a system.
+Users and third-party vendors possessing control over these accounts can access and modify critical system settings and see monetized data such as credit card and social security numbers.
+That is why access to privileged accounts needs to be tightly controlled and easily revoked when no longer necessary.

-The situation becomes particularly tricky when it comes to third party outsourcing for various IT tasks, especially when these tasks involve managing, recording, or otherwise dealing with sensitive personal data.
+The situation becomes particularly tricky when it comes to third-party outsourcing for various IT tasks, especially when managing, recording, or otherwise dealing with sensitive personal data.

-Quite often, third-party partners are provided with remote privileged access–albeit often temporary–to physical and virtual resources within the organization.
-This arrangement opens a potential soft target for cyber criminals.
-Hackers go for the weakest link in the chain.
-They will much sooner target a weak service provider with privileged access to a large firm then attempt a head on breach of the target organization.
-Thus criminals will look for points of access in a company’s supply chain or other IT vendors being employed by the company.
+Quite often, third-party partners are provided with remote privileged access to physical and virtual resources within the organization.
+This arrangement can open a potential soft target for cybercriminals.
+Hackers typically go for the weakest link in the chain and much sooner target a vulnerable service provider with privileged access to a large firm than attempt a head-on breach of the target organization.
+Thus, cybercriminals will look for access points in a company’s supply chain or other IT vendors employed by the company.

-Indeed, in observing the most recent major cyber-attacks –internal and external attacks alike–unauthorized access and misuse of privileged accounts have emerged as the main techniques used by criminals.
-Hackers typically launch a simple “phishing” attack as a way of getting users to grant a foothold into a machine, which allows them to install malicious software to scan the system for administrative passwords to privileged accounts.
-Hackers can then move laterally across the network and siphon off the valuable data they’re looking for.
+Indeed, as observed from most infamous cyber attacks (internal and external attacks alike), unauthorized access and misuse of privileged accounts have emerged as the main techniques used by criminals.
+Hackers typically launch a simple “phishing” attack to get users to grant a foothold into a machine, which later can allow them to install malicious software (to scan the system for administrative passwords) and access privileged accounts.
+Hackers then can move laterally across the network and siphon off the valuable data they want to steal.

 The key for an organization to stay in line with GDPR in the face of the privileged accounts challenge is a robust Privileged Access Management (PAM) solution.

-It should be noted that if a company wants to insure effective management of their privileged accounts, user experience is key.
+If a company wants to ensure effective management of its privileged accounts, user experience is key.

 Any PAM solution chosen by a company should be easy to install and interact with for all members of an organization.
-All team members should be able to clearly understand system alerts and instructions.
+All team members should be able to understand system alerts and instructions clearly.

-Automation is also a very important element.
-While the IT department of any company will almost always be required to manually interact with programs, manual approaches to privileged access management are time-consuming and error prone.
+Automation is also a critical aspect of PAM.
+While the IT department of any company will almost always be required to interact manually with programs, manual approaches to privileged access management are time-consuming and error-prone.
 Most importantly, due to the complexity of tracking activities for multiple users, manual solutions may not be able to provide the desired level of security controls.
-The market is abound with automated PAM solutions, which can provide control over privileged access without the logistical cost of man hours and the added risk of human error.
+The market abounds with automated PAM solutions, which can control privileged access without the logistical cost of man-hours and the added risk of human error.

 The Bottom Line

-This is of course not including the long term reputation costs of a data breach that comes from a hacked privileged account.
-In the modern cyber world nothing is more detrimental to a brand than a substantial breach.
-In a recent Ponemon study that surveyed major US corporations that suffered such hacks, the impact was measured at nearly a $4 million decrease in annual revenue.
+Of course, this does not include the long-term reputation costs of a data breach from a hacked privileged account.
+In the modern cyber world, nothing is more detrimental to a brand than a substantial breach.
+A recent Ponemon study surveyed significant US corporations that suffered such hacks; the impact was measured at nearly a $4 million decrease in annual revenue.